What are Spikevax and Comirnaty? - NewsBreak

 What are Spikevax and Comirnaty?

 According to the U.S. Food and Drug Administration (FDA), Spikevax is simply a new name for a product the public is already familiar with — the Moderna COVID-19 vaccine.
-Comirnaty is also just a new name for a familiar product — the Pfizer-BoiNTech COVID-19 vaccine.‘Stealth omicron’: What we know so far?
+Comirnaty is also just a new name for a familiar product — the Pfizer-BoiNTech COVID-19 vaccine.

 “The vaccine has been known as the Moderna COVID-19 vaccine, and will now be marketed as Spikevax, for the prevention of COVID-19 in individuals 18 years of age and older,” an online FDA publication said.
 “The vaccine that has been known as the Pfizer-BioNTech COVID-19 vaccine will now be marketed as Comirnaty, for the prevention of COVID-19 in individuals 16 years of age and older.